How to Improve Wireless Network Performance

 This metric can be used to measure the delivery of packet data from specific applications including VoWLAN (Voice over Wireless LAN).
 Acceptable packet loss differs for each data type; in the case of general data transfer, a packet loss up to 3% can be considered acceptable, but in VoWLAN, a packet loss up to 2% is almost intolerable for a clear and understandable audio conversation.

 Also referred to as delay, latency is a measure of the time consumed in the transfer of data from one point to another in a wireless network.
-Latency as a wireless network performance metric comprises –
+Latency as a wireless network efficiency metric comprises –

 - Transmission delay, which refers to the overall time it takes small to large packets of data to travel to and from a client and server, or to and from clients on the same network.